icons8/lunacy-docs/docs/components.md

 The first thing you should note is that names of main components appear in bold in the Layer List.
 Also, all component names, of both main component and instances, come with the component icon (![Component icon](public/symbolicon.png)) By clicking the name of a main component, you can unfold it to see its content.

-The figure below shows a view of a primitive main component, which includes an automatically added component artboard with the name of the component at the top and a group of layers.
+The figure below shows a view of a primitive main component, which includes an automatically added component frame with the name of the component at the top and a group of layers.

 ![A view of a main component](public/master_unfold65.png)

-The intent of component artboards is twofold:
+The intent of component frames is twofold:

 * To provide full compatibility with the native .sketch files.
 * To determine the layer behavior during resizing.

-You can choose to include or not to include the artboard fill into instances of a component.
+You can choose to include or not to include the frame fill into instances of a component.
 For this:

 1. On the **Layers** tab, open the components page.
 2. Click the component name in the list of layers.
-3. In the Inspector, enable the artboard fill checkbox.
+3. In the Inspector, enable the frame fill checkbox.
 4. Select/clear the **Include in instances** checkbox.

 ![A view of a main component](public/includeinstance65.png)